Pilton Bluecoat ACADEMY

 Our globally thematic approach will ensure that the children develop the geographical skills needed to collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes.
 We will seek to ensure that each child is able to communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 We are committed to ensuring that learning geography is relevant and purposeful for the children at Pilton Bluecoat Academy.
 Through our local and global partnerships, we hope to provide unique experiences for our children so they can deepen their connection with other people and places.

 Each child as they progress through the school will cover the KS2 National Curriculum in its entirety.
-Our four-year rolling programme will be rigorously monitored and evaluated by our History Leader, by the SLT and Local Governing Body in order to ensure high standards are achieved.
+Our two-year rolling programme will be rigorously monitored and evaluated by our Humanities Leader, by the SLT and Local Governing Body in order to ensure high standards are achieved.
 We will further develop the range and quality of resources available to all children to enrich and support their learning in history.
-The use of external experts and resources, including trips and visitors coming into school, will be an important part of the learning program.
+The use of external experts and resources, including trips and visitors coming into the school, will be an important part of the learning program.
 This will enhance the children’s enjoyment and therefore engagement in history.

 Children are provided with high-quality teaching and learning experiences drawing on the pedagogical principles embedded in the Cornerstone Curriculum.

 During the Engage Stage you should see children:

 • taking an active part in memorable first-hand experiences

 • beginning to read and research about their new theme using a range of source materials

 • developing spoken language skills in different situations and with a range of people